Stochastic Optimal Control via Local Occupation Measures: Problem description preliminaries

+where $\mathcal{M}_+(Y)$ denotes the cone of finite, positive Borel measures supported on the set $Y$.
+Problem \eqref{eq:weakOCP} is an infinite-dimensional LP \cite{nash1987linear} and generally a strict relaxation of \eqref{eq:OCP}; in particular, $J > J^*$ may hold.
+Absence of a gap between $J^*$ and $J$ can however be guaranteed under suitable regularity conditions.
+Bhatt and Borkar~\cite{bhatt1996occupation} establish conditions for equivalence between \eqref{eq:OCP} and \eqref{eq:weakOCP} in the framework of relaxed (measure-valued) controls.
+Further, equivalence between the relaxed and strict control problem holds under additional convexity assumptions on the set of admissible controls and the dependence of drift coefficient, diffusion matrix, and stage cost on the control action~\cite{kushner1975existence,karoui1987compactification,haussmann1990existence}; for more recent results on related questions about occupation measure relaxations of deterministic optimal control and variational problems, see \cite{korda2022gap,henrion2024occupation}.

-where $\mathcal{M}_+(Y)$ refers to the cone of finite, positive Borel measures supported on the set $Y$.
-While \eqref{eq:weakOCP} remains intractable as an infinite dimensional linear program, Assumption \ref{ass:poly} enables the construction of a sequence of increasingly tight SDP relaxations via the moment-sum-of-squares hierarchy \cite{parrilo2000structured, lasserre2001global}.
-This is achieved by relaxing \eqref{eq:weakOCP} to optimization over the moments of the measures $\nu_t$ and $\xi$ up to finite order $d$ while imposing the affine constraints generated by Equation \eqref{eq:mom_Dynkin} and the necessary positive semidefinite constraints on the moment and localizing matrices reflecting non-negativity and support of both occupation measures; the relaxations can be tightened by increasing the maximum moment order $d$.
-The technical details for this construction are immaterial for our contribution so we instead refer the interested reader to \cite{lasserre2010moments}.
+From a practical perspective, \eqref{eq:weakOCP} remains intractable as an infinite-dimensional LP; however, Assumption \ref{ass:poly} enables the construction of a sequence of increasingly tight SDP relaxations via the MSOS hierarchy \cite{parrilo2000structured,lasserre2001global}.
+To that end, \eqref{eq:weakOCP} is relaxed to the optimization over moment sequences of the measures $\nu$ and $\xi$ truncated at finite order $d$.
+For polynomial test functions, constraints of the form \eqref{eq:mom_Dynkin} reduce to affine constraints on the moment sequence as $\mathcal{A}$ maps polynomials to polynomials under Assumption \ref{ass:poly}.
+Similarly, the conic constraints $\nu \in \mathcal{M}_+(X)$ and $\xi \in \mathcal{M}_+([0,T]\times X \times U)$ can be relaxed to positive semidefiniteness constraints of certain moment and localizing matrices, which under Assumption \ref{ass:poly} reduce to linear matrix inequalities \cite{lasserre2001global}.

-The dual to \eqref{eq:weakOCP} has an informative interpretation that serves as motivation for the discretization strategy presented in the next section.
+The infinite-dimensional LP dual \cite{nash1987linear} to \eqref{eq:weakOCP} has an informative interpretation that serves as motivation for the partitioning strategy presented in the next section.
 The dual reads

-where the decision variable $w$ can be interpreted as a smooth underestimator of the value function associated with the control problem \eqref{eq:OCP} \cite{bhatt1996occupation}. \begin{corollary} Let $w$ be feasible for \eqref{eq:subHJB}.
+where the decision variable $w$ can be interpreted as a smooth underestimator of the value function associated with the control problem \eqref{eq:OCP}: \begin{cor} Let $w$ be feasible for \eqref{eq:subHJB} and let $\delta_z$ denote the Dirac measure centered at $z$.
 Then, $w$ underestimates the value function